fernandos21/Data-Analytics-Project/README.md

 - R studio to analyze and make data visualization.
 - Tableau to make interactive dashboard
 ### Data Cleaning Process
+- Combine two tables, there are the orders table and the users table into one table
+- Select multiple columns as needed to answer questions from the two columns to be combined
 ```
+Create table `shining-haiku-345911.thelook_ecommerce.project` AS
 SELECT
     order_id,
     user_id,